hyperhq/docs.hypercontainer.io/get_started/install.md

 #### Guest Kernel and Initrd

 Clone hyperstart

     > git clone https://github.com/hyperhq/hyperstart.git hyperstart

 And build with autotools

     > ./autogen.sh
     > ./configure
     > make

 Then you can find `hyper-initrd.img` in build directory, together with a pre-build `kernel`.
-You can also found the `kernel_config` in the repo.
+You can also find the `kernel_config` in the repo.

 #### Build Your Own Kernel

-You can reference the [hyper kernel configuration](https://github.com/hyperhq/hyperstart/blob/master/build/kernel_config), and for Qemu/Kvm driver, you'd better build new CBFS rom with `make cbfs`, which will add kernel in `build/` and initramfs into a CBFS ROM.
+You can reference the [Hyper kernel configuration](https://github.com/hyperhq/hyperstart/blob/master/build/kernel_config), and for Qemu/KVM driver, you'd better build new CBFS ROMs with `make cbfs`, which will add the kernel in `build/` and initramfs into a CBFS ROM.

 You can find related configuration items in [the config file](../reference/configuration.html).